If you think you’ve heard all the resume writing techniques, here are some I’ll bet you don’t know. Here’s what I’m going to help you do:

 - Before that: 5 years of relevant experience at Wow Inc., a highly admired company you’re proud to be associated with

 I hope these state-of-the-art resume hacks have solved a problem or two for you.
-Go get that awesome new job in 2019.
-Happy holidays!
+Go get that great new job!